πŸͺŸ Mining on Windows

 Right-click the zip β†’ Extract All… β†’ choose a folder you'll remember, e.g. C:\BurritoCoin.
 All eight files (4 .exe + 4 .dll) must stay together in the same folder.

 Windows SmartScreen warning?
 The binaries aren't code-signed yet, so on first launch Windows may show "Windows protected your PC".
 Click More info β†’ Run anyway.
-(If you'd rather not trust an unsigned binary, you can build from source instead β€” see doc/build-windows.md.)
+The official SHA256 from Step 2 lets you verify the zip is untampered before you reach this point.

 Step 2 of 5